hbashton/BruhhBot-Madeline/README.md

 `BOT_USERNAME` | (string) | The username of your bot created with a phone number `BOT_TOKEN` | (string) | Your API token received from [@BotFather](http://telegram.me/botfather) `BOT_API_USERNAME` | (string) | The username you assigned to your bot from [@BotFather](http://telegram.me/botfather)

+### Q. For some reason it's not working.
+I keep getting X error.

+### A. There's a good chance you formatted something wrong in the .env file.
+Try taking another look at the example I provided.
+If you think you followed the README 100%, go ahead and contact me for advice.
+My contact information is below.

 ## PLEASE READ THIS!

-Your session, where you're logged in, is saved in session.madeline and bot.madeline (in the root of your bot directory).
-Sometimes, inevitably, the bot gets killed before fully writing to the file.
-In this case, you will need to remove it and rerun the bot.

 ## Support

-For support, message [@hunter_bruhh](https://telegram.me/hunter_bruhh) on telegram < (or just click the username)
+For support, message [@hunter_bruhh](https://telegram.me/hunter_bruhh) on telegram < (or just click the username as a shortcut)

 ## Built With